Arteritis

-Arteritis is the inflammation of the walls of arteries, usually as a result of infection or autoimmune response.
+Arteritis is a vascular disorder characterized by inflammation of the walls of arteries, usually as a result of infection or autoimmune responses.
 Arteritis, a complex disorder, is still not entirely understood.
 Arteritis may be distinguished by its different types, based on the organ systems affected by the disease.
 A complication of arteritis is thrombosis, which can be fatal.
 Arteritis and phlebitis are forms of vasculitis.

-Signs and Symptoms
+Signs and symptoms

-Symptoms of general arteritis may include:
+Signs of general arteritis may include: